 The disease begins in weakened elms when spores enter natural wounds, cracks, pruning wounds or tiny pores in the bark called lenticels.

-To reduce the spread of the disease, any wood removed from a hazard tree or stump must also be disposed of at the Edmonton Waste Management Centre where it will be converted to compost.
+To reduce the spread of the disease, any wood removed from a hazard tree or stump must also be disposed of at the Edmonton Waste Management Centre.
+Stumps must be de-barked or ground down to 10cm below surface of the soil.